Last updated: September 22, 2023

-How to Visit Kenai Fjords National Park: Major Marine Tours
+How to Visit and Cruise Kenai Fjords National Park

-Getting a tour boat is a piece of cake.
-Big companies such as Major Marine Tours, Kenai Fjords Tours and Alaska Fjords Charters offer half-day to full-day tours.
+Local companies offer different tours that range in duration and the areas they include.
+Big companies, such as Major Marine Tours, Kenai Fjords Tours, and Alaska Fjords Charters, accommodate with half and full-day tours.
 Most of the cruises are available from mid-May until mid-September.
-The boats usually depart form Seward or Whittier, small towns in southern Alaska settled approximately one-hour drive from each other.
+The boats usually depart from Seward or Whittier, small towns in southern Alaska, nestled approximately one hour from each other.

 The Second Largest Earthquake in World History

-Lasting four minutes and thirty eight seconds, the magnitude 9.2 megathrust earthquake became the most devastating earthquake in North America.
-It is also known as the second largest earthquake in the world.
-Ground fissures, soil liquefaction, landslides, and collapses of the damaged buildings followed the earthquake causing the further damage and casualties.
+The magnitude 9.2 megathrust earthquake lasted 4 minutes 38 seconds, becoming the most devastating earthquake in North America and the second largest earthquake in the world.
+Earth fissures, soil liquefaction, landslides, and collapses of the damaged buildings followed the quake, causing more damages and casualties.

 Kenai Fjords National Park had its own share of devastation.
-Induced by the Great Alaskan Earthquake, underwater landslides created tsunamis that hit coastal areas, reshaping the surface and bringing the irreparable damage.
-Even today some areas of Kenai Fjords National Park still carry the prominent marks of the earthquake.
+Affected by the Great Alaskan Earthquake, underwater landslides created tsunamis that hit the coastal areas, reshaping the surface and bringing the irreparable damage.
+Even today some areas of Kenai Fjords National Park still carry evident marks of the earthquake.

 Strategic Point during World War II